- Roles and functions

 - Private Health Insurance Ombudsman (PHIO)–to protect the interests of private health insurance consumers.
 This is done in a number of ways including dispute resolution, identifying systemic issues within the practices of private health funds and providing advice and recommendations to government and industry.
 The PHIO can deal with complaints from health fund members, health funds, private hospitals or medical practitioners, however, complaints must be about a health insurance arrangement.

-Additional information is located in the ACT Ombudsman Annual Report 2016–17.
+Additional information on the role of the ACT Ombudsman is located in the 2017–18 ACT Ombudsman Annual Report.

-The Office of the Commonwealth Ombudsman is located in Canberra, Adelaide, Brisbane, Melbourne, Perth and Sydney.
+The Office is located in Adelaide, Brisbane, Canberra, Melbourne, Perth and Sydney.

 The Ombudsman and Deputy Ombudsman are statutory officers appointed under the Ombudsman Act 1976.
 Employees are engaged pursuant to the Public Service Act 1999.
-Senior Assistant Ombudsmen are Senior Executive Service Band 1 employees.
+The Senior Assistant Ombudsmen and Chief Operating Officer are Senior Executive Service Band 1 employees.
 The Executive and Senior Management structure is provided at Figure 1.

-Senior Leadership Group (L to R): Chelsey Bell, Paul Pfitzner, Louise Macleod, Michael Manthorpe, Fiona Sawyers, Rodney Lee Walsh, Dermot Walsh and Doris Gibb.
-Photo taken in August 2017.
+Senior Leadership Group (L to R): Autumn O'Keeffe, Paul Pfitzner, Fiona Sawyers, Jaala Hinchcliffe, Michael Manthorpe, Rodney Lee Walsh and Dermot Walsh.
+Photo taken in July 2018.
+(Absent: Louise Macleod)

 Michael Manthorpe – Commonwealth Ombudsman